athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Duneshaker Solifugid.md

     desc: "`pf2:1`  Claw\n\n* * *\n"

   - name: "Venom Spray"
-    desc: "`pf2:2` (poison) The duneshaker solifugid spews toxic barbs at all creatures in a 30-foot cone.
+    desc: "`pf2:2` (poison) The duneshaker solifugid spews toxic barbs at all creatures in a @Template[cone|distance:30].
 Each creature within the area takes 10d6 poison damage (DC 39 Fortitude check save).
 A creature that fails its saving throw is [[Conditions/Blinded|Blinded]] for 1d6 rounds (or permanently on a critical failure).\n\nThe duneshaker solifugid can't use Venom Spray again for 1d4 rounds."

 ```